-Spaced
+6.1.4.5 Spaced

-The spaced stereo microphone, also known as A/B stereo, is a stereo microphone technique that involves placing two omnidirectional microphones some distance apart from each other.
-This technique is commonly used with microphone spacings ranging from 0.3-1 meter.
+The spaced stereo microphone, also known as A/B stereo, is a technique that involves placing two omnidirectional microphones at a certain distance apart from each other.
+This method is typically used with microphone spacings ranging from 0.3 to 1 meter.

-The spaced stereo microphone technique utilizes the distance between two microphones to create a time difference and level difference between the left and right channels.
-This is caused by the difference in arrival time of sound waves at each microphone, as well as the absorption of sound by the air between the microphones.
+This technique leverages the distance between two microphones to create a time difference and level difference between the left and right channels.
+This difference is due to the variation in the arrival time of sound waves at each microphone and the absorption of sound by the air between the microphones.

-NOTE: As most classic spaced configurations involve microphone distances greater than 30cm, which exceeds the size of current mobile phones, this aspect can only be listed for further study.
+NOTE: Most classic spaced configurations involve microphone distances greater than 30cm, which exceeds the size of current mobile phones.
+Therefore, this aspect can only be considered for further study.

-Spatial audio capture
+6.2 Spatial audio capture